 Every year, the Journées du Patrimoine (Heritage Days ) are a great opportunity to (re)discover a hidden, sometimes forgotten, heritage... for two days, the French are invited to enter museums, churches or even castles to learn more about these unique places through self-guided or guided tours, or even events.

-Thanks to the Journées du Patrimoine 2024, churches, chapels and cathedrals in Paris and the Île-de-France region will be revealing their secrets this weekend, from September 21 to 22, 2024.
+Thanks to the Journées du Patrimoine 2025, churches, chapels and cathedrals in Paris and the Île-de-France region will be revealing their secrets and history this weekend, September 20-21, 2025.
 [Read more]

 Visit this magnificent monument during the European Heritage Days.
 Just 300 metres from Notre-Dame de Paris, this Gothic monument is one of the capital's treasures: built in the 13th century, the Sainte-Chapelle is world-famous for its 1,113 stained-glass windows, which reveal over a thousand scenes, letting light in from all sides of the monument.